-6 The literature written on this rhetoric also refers to the Thai neologism of locality that connotes community became the main focus of the decade.
+In Thai Identity in the Age of Globalization, Reynolds (2002:329) explains clearly that production driven by capitalist principles extensively enhanced people's motive to become more materialistic but groups of academics or activists responded to the economic boom by going back to their roots or the locality.
+It can be said that the move to return to their roots or "localization" resulted from what Reynolds (2002:332) terms as the "threat to sovereignty."6 Hence, the emergence of the local, the village and the community became the main focus of the decade.
 As a challenge to the hegemony of Western capitalist values, the principle of self-reliance emerged in the eighties.
 The advocates of self-reliance discourses believed that a solution to the market-led economy could be found in rural areas where the local community and local culture was able to prosper without the interference of the materialistic values that come with the discourse of development.

 It should be emphasized that the development discourse, which strengthens class-based economic disparity, is felt the most at the grassroots level amongst those who are more or less devoid of political power to speak effectively or act against the state's development plan.
-In effect, the local level does not have the opportunity successfully to represent itself; its needs, demands and deficiencies are overlooked as a result of neoliberalist ideology.
+In effect, the local level does not have the opportunity successfully to represent itself; its needs, demands and deficiencies are overlooked as a result of neo-liberalist ideology.
 Its voice is rendered mute in the changing political space.
 Does the rhetoric of localization speak for the village community and the locals then?
 I will show that Khru Somsri, represents the extension of insufficiencies among the local people in the form of lack of choice and opportunity due to market-driven ideology and at the same time, coerces them to become materialistic because of the development discourse being geared towards discursive market-driven practices.